CoreInfini7y/WinAD/README.md

 Use `sconfig` for:
 - change hostname (if needed)
 - change IP address to static

+Use the following command to install Directory Services:
+`Install-WindowsFeature AD-Domain-Services -IncludeManagementTools`

+Configure the server:
+`Import-Module ADDSDeployment`
+`Install-ADDSForest`

+Use `sconfig` for:
 - change DNS IP to the server itself.

-Use the following command to install Directory Services:
-Install-WindowsFeature AD-Domain-Services -IncludeManagementTools